marlinprotocol/3dns-manager/Readme.md

 * Subdomain Managment
 * Add mechanisms for delays between setting CAA record and A record to avoid race conditions in record propagation
+* TTL for records should be configurable
+* Expand support to ACME services apart from letsencrypt